-Secured credit cards, including the four First Progress cards, require a security deposit to open the account.
-Deposits usually start at $200, and some secured cards will allow you to deposit as much as $5,000 or more.
-The amount of the deposit determines your credit limit, and also serves as collateral for the issuer, should you default on the account.
+Secured credit cards, including First Progress cards, require a refundable security deposit to open the account.
+Deposits for First Progress secured credit cards start at $200, but approved applicants can choose to deposit up to $2,000.
+The amount of the deposit determines your initial credit limit, and also serves as collateral for the issuer, should you default on the account.
 You'll get the deposit back when you close the account with no outstanding balance.

 That makes secured credit cards the better deal for repairing less-than-good credit.
 You will have to front your own money to open the account, but it's money you'll get back if you use the card responsibly.
 If you establish a history of timely payments, you may receive a credit limit increase or be eligible to transition to an unsecured credit card with better terms.

 The easiest unsecured credit cards to get generally work best for minor emergencies.
 You will only receive a small amount of spending power, after all.